vivekbavda/Fair-Housing-Sale-Prices/README.md

 ### [Analysis and Conclusions](https://git.generalassemb.ly/vivekbavda/project_2#analysis-and-conclusions)

 As the introduction explains, the Mayor has hired Bavda Consulting to develop a model that predicts prices on home sales in Ames, Iowa.
 The purpose of this model is to help the Mayor identify and root out discrimination in housing.
-The model will serve as a benchmark as a predictor based on non-discriminatory factors such as square feet, the age of the home, the amount of Garage are, etc. This will demonstrate if traditionally disadvantaged communities are paying a premium on housing in Ames.
+The model will serve as a benchmark as a predictor based on non-discriminatory factors such as square feet, the age of the home, the amount of garage area, etc. This will demonstrate if traditionally disadvantaged communities are paying a premium on housing in Ames.

 The production model chosen was the Ridge Penalty Multivariate Linear Regression model.
-Given that the Mayor has deemed Root Mean Squared Error (RMSE) as her metric on her validation test, this model is the one that minimized RMSE on the Kaggle check.
+Given that the Mayor has deemed Root Mean Squared Error (RMSE) as her metric on her validation test, this model is the one that minimized RMSE on the validation check.
 However, my recommendation is to use the Ordinary Multivariate Linear Regression because this is a simpler model to explain to constituents.

 The second recommendation would be to create an interactive version of the model on the city's website.
 Each buyer, advantaged or disadvantaged, could input the variables for the house they are seeking.
 The independent variables could be changed and played with.